whowell1/whowell1github.io/content/en/blog/Containers.md

 **What does it mean to run programs in a restricted environment?**

-Since the most common way to run containers is in Linux, I am going to explain how Linux containers work.
+Since the most common way to run containers is in Linux, I am going to explain how Linux containers work in Docker, a popular containerization tool.

 Continuing with the Airbnb analogy, just because everybody stays at the Airbnb and NOT in a hotel, everybody should be able to do everyday things that they do in a hotel.
 The mechanism in which containers allow programs to be run, start, kill, delete, and query state is provided by the underlying Linux technologies.
 These technologies are namespaces, capabilities, cgroups, and through mandatory access controls like SELinux or AppArmor, and finally through filters like seccomp.